 Architectural concepts form the basis of all design endeavors.
 Reflecting the idea and intent behind the design of the space, these ideas serve as the framework that binds the whole project together.
 They breathe life into the project, weaving form, function and aesthetics to give the project an identity.

-The concept in architecture is fundamental in the discipline of architecture; it influences every aspect of a project and serves both as a basis and a guiding principle.
+The architecture design concept is the fundamental element in the discipline of architecture; it influences every aspect of a project and serves both as a basis and a guiding principle.
 From inception to completion, this notion emphasizes the need of a coherent design language that penetrates the complete architectural process.

 By basing their designs on well-defined concepts, architects guarantee not only satisfies practical needs but also stimulates a deeper emotional reaction from consumers acting as architecture inspiration.
 Strong architectural ideas help to combine form, space, and materials into a cohesive whole that enhances the surrounding cultural and environmental context and tells a fascinating narrative.
 When design architecture employs a comprehensive approach to concepts, a building becomes an enduring piece of art from a simple construction tool.